 Keep your first meeting brief.

-First of all, never ask another person to lie for you so you can meet an online friend.
-If your meeting has to start with a lie it can’t possibly be good.
 Before you head out, set up your smartphone to share your location with your friends or family.
-Tell your parents (or another trusted adult) what you are up to, where you will be and when you will be back and don’t deviate from your plans without clearing it with them first.
+Tell your parents (or another trusted adult) what you are up to, where you will be and when you will be back.
+Don’t deviate from your plans without clearing it with them first.
 For your initial meet-up, find a neutral place where you can sit and talk for a half hour or so.
 This way, if you find you’re not interested in the person, you don’t have to spend too much time with them.

 You may not want to meet too close to home if you’re worried about the person knowing where you live.
 But at the same time, you don’t want to meet someone for the first time in an unfamiliar part of town.
 Choose a public place that you’re familiar with, such as a restaurant or shopping mall, but not one that you frequent too often in case you don’t want to risk running into that person again.

 Try to meet during the day, if possible.
 Choose a place that’s fairly busy at the time you’re planning to meet.
-Busy cafes for a quick coffee are great for this.
-If you’re both only available in the evening, an ice cream shop is always good.
+Popular cafes for a quick coffee or sandwich are great for this.
+Or if you’re both only available in the evening, an ice cream shop is always good.
 Just make sure it’s a place where you feel comfortable.
-Even if you “know” someone online, a stranger is still a stranger – you don’t want to go to their house and get into their car quite yet.
+Even if you “know” someone online, a stranger is still a stranger – you don’t want to go to their house or get into their car quite yet.
 Public places afford a level of safety and comfort for everyone.

 Use caution if they try to invite you somewhere else.
 A predatory person will try to lure you to a more private or out-of-the-way location.
 And keep an eye on your personal belongings.
 If you have to excuse yourself at any point, such as to use the restroom, do not leave your purse, cell phone, or drink unattended with the person you’re meeting.